Students named 2019-20 Fulbright scholars

-Velez, who is pursuing his doctorate in anthropology, is one of four Binghamton University students to receive 2019-20 grants from the Fulbright U.S. Student Program.
+Velez, who is pursuing his doctorate in anthropology, is one of three Binghamton University students to receive 2019-20 grants from the Fulbright U.S. Student Program.
 Joining Velez from Harpur College are Maria Dubin, who graduated in May with a degree in Russian studies and philosophy; and Michael Stephens, a doctoral student in sociology.
-The fourth recipient is Brian Campbell, a master’s student in student affairs administration in the College of Community and Public Affairs.

 The Fulbright program provides grants for graduate students to conduct individually designed study/research projects or for students to hold English teaching assistantships.
 During their stays, Fulbright recipients meet, work, live with and learn from the people of the host country.
 About 1,900 U.S. students receive Fulbright grants each year.

 Valerie Imbruce, director of the Office of External Scholarships, Fellowships and Awards that assists students through the Fulbright application process, said it is an honor for Binghamton University to have its scholars participate in the program.